 This booklet is produced by Birmingham Methodist Circuit for use within its organisation and churches and it is shared for the benefit of other churches, circuits and districts around the country.

 Contents

-- 1. Introduction to these resources - 2.
+- L. Introduction to these resources - 2.
 Lent Resources: from Ash Wednesday to Easter Day - 3.
 Mothering Sunday, Film Suggestions, examples of The Examen - 4.
-Other Useful Information disagree and still always be kind, respectful, thoughtful, and gentle in the process.
-Positive Working Together covers face-to-face behaviours and also our behaviour online and on the phone.
+Other Useful Information www.birminghammethodistcircuit.org.uk/positive-working-together/

 1. Introduction